Guide for Undocumented Individuals Traveling in the U.S.

 Introduction

 Note: This document is not intended to serve as legal advice and is not a substitute for obtaining legal advice from a qualified attorney.
+If you have had prior contact with immigration authorities or the police, we especially encourage you to seek legal advice.

-Traveling in the U.S. doesn’t have to be complicated, especially if you’re well-informed about immigration enforcement policies in different states.
-Here’s a quick guide to understanding how various states currently handle immigration enforcement:
+Traveling in the U.S. can be safer if you’re well-informed about immigration enforcement policies in different areas.

 • Florida, Georgia, Iowa, Texas, and West Virginia have strict policies where local law enforcement is required to cooperate with ICE, making it important to stay extra cautious in these areas.